 • Engage in economic policy work with background in the strengths and weaknesses of different policy alternatives, evaluated both analytically and through case studies

-Harris certificates function as areas of specialization within the degree.
-Certificates assume knowledge of the 6-course Harris Core and build upon that foundation with coursework in specific policy areas or technical skills.
+Harris specializations function as areas of specialization within the degree.
+Specializations assume knowledge of the 6-course Harris Core and build upon that foundation with coursework in specific policy areas or technical skills.

 Application Process

-The certificate requires completion of one required course, along with two elective courses.
+The specialization requires completion of one required course, along with two elective courses.
 Students must achieve at least a B- grade in each course.
-No certificate course may be taken on a pass/fail grading basis.
-Students should complete the formal signup process to indicate their intention to pursue the certificate.
+No specialization course may be taken on a pass/fail grading basis.

 Required courses